Collection Operators

 # Returns list of uppercased linesAn empty stream returns [] without executing the body.

-map iterates concurrently using Promise.all.
+fan iterates concurrently.
 Order is preserved despite parallel execution.
+Does not catch break.

 # Result: ["a!", "b!", "c!"]